davidmytton/home/content/about.md

 showDateUpdated: false
 showAuthor: false
 draft: false
-summary: "David Mytton is CEO of Console (the best tools for developers) and an angel investor in developer-first startups.
+summary: "David Mytton is CEO of Arcjet (helping developers protect their apps), Co-founder of Console (the best tools for developers) and an active devtools investor.
 He is also researching sustainable computing at the University of Oxford."
 ---

 Welcome!
-I’m David Mytton, CEO of [Console](https://console.dev/), which helps developers find the best tools.
+I’m David Mytton, CEO of [Arcjet](https://arcjet.com), a software startup that helps developers protect their apps.
+I'm also co-founder of [Console](https://console.dev/), a devtools newsletter which helps developers find the best tools.

 I'm an angel investor in early-stage developer-first startups and I'm also working towards an [Engineering Science PhD](https://www.ox.ac.uk/admissions/graduate/courses/dphil-engineering-science) in sustainable computing at the University of Oxford.
 My research has been [featured](/press/) in The Times, WSJ, Financial Times, Fast Company, Computer